Kishorekumar1909/Log-Analysis-Script/README.md

 1. Functionalities
 The script performs the following tasks:

   1.1 Count Requests per IP Address:

     * Extracts all IP addresses from the log file.
     * Counts how many requests were made by each IP.
     * Displays the results in descending order.

   1.2 Identify the Most Frequently Accessed Endpoint:

     * Extracts resource paths (e.g., /home, /login) from the log file.
     * Determines the most accessed endpoint and its access count.

   1.3 Detect Suspicious Activity (Brute Force Detection):

     * Identifies failed login attempts based on specific patterns (e.g., HTTP 401 or "Invalid credentials").
     * Flags IP addresses exceeding a threshold of failed login attempts (default: 10).
+I used thershold as 5 in screenshots output.
     * Displays flagged IP addresses and their failed login counts.

   1.4 Save Results to CSV:

     Organizes the results into a structured format and saves them to a file named log_analysis_results.csv with three sections: